- Home

 City of Holland’s CDBG Planning Process

-Funds allocated to the City become a part of the City’s annual budget and are allocated to address local priorities identified in the City’s CDBG five-year strategic plan, called the Consolidated Plan.
+Funds granted to the City become a part of the City’s annual budget and are allocated to address local priorities identified in the City’s CDBG five-year strategic plan, called the Consolidated Plan.
 The Consolidated Plan is activated annually through the development of an Annual Action Plan, which establishes spending plans for each activity.
 Copies of the current Consolidated Plan and Annual Action Plan are available in the column to the right.

 Program Evaluation